ultraleap/XR-Keyboard/README.md

 1. Ensure you have Leap & the Interaction Engine set up in your scene
 2. Place the `QwertyKeyboard` prefab into the scene

-### Set Up The Text Fields
+### Set Up Input Fields

-1. Add `InputFieldTextReceiver` to any text fields you want the keyboard to input to (note: only compatible with TextMeshPro InputFields)
+1. Add `TMPInputFieldTextReceiver` to any text fields you want the keyboard to input to (note: only compatible with TextMeshPro InputFields)

 ## Customisation